sporniket/core/README.md

 ## 1. What is **Sporniket-core**, and when to use it ?
 **Sporniket-core** is a collection of libraries containing code that I deemed essential for my projects at one point.

+### What's new in v22.09.01

+* #22 : migrate to junit5 (sporniket-core-lang, sporniket-core-ml)
+* XmlStringTools : generate/append empty tag
+* MapTools : a collection of macros for easier creation of Map<String,String>

+### What's new in v22.09.00

+* #30 : new reflection library
+* update dependencies following security alerts

 ### What's new in v19.04.00

 * #24 : Make StringTransformation a Function<String,String>